lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 }
 ```

-The `LightingRenderActivity` class also defines a resize method, that invokes the `resize` method on the `LightingFrameBuffer` class because the output attachments, teh swap chian images, have changed and to prerecord the command buffers again because the viewport size has also changed.
+The `LightingRenderActivity` class also defines a resize method.
+This method invokes the `resize` method on the `LightingFrameBuffer` class because the output attachments, the swap chain images, have changed.
+It also need to prerecord the command buffers again because the viewport size has also changed.

 ```java
 public class LightingRenderActivity {
     ...